Last Updated: 21/05/2026

-With prices still uncertain and the cap reviewed every three months, fixing your tariff now could help you lock in lower rates and avoid any unexpected increases later in the year.
+With ongoing instability in global energy prices during to the conflict in the middle east, fixing your tariff now could help you lock in lower rates and avoid any unexpected increases later in the year.

 Here is a list of the top fixed-rate energy tariffs available, which offer stability against the unpredictable energy market: